 Stuhr Museum is fortunate to have a large variety of volunteers who assist with programs and activities in every department.
 One unique group of volunteers is known as Living History Apprentices or LHAs for short.
 The LHA program was started in 2004, growing out of the former Junior Interpreter class.
-Each year youth who have completed the 5th grade or above take training classes to prepare them for their experiences at the museum.
+Each year youth who have completed the 5th grade or above may apply to join this group and take training classes to prepare them for their experiences at the museum.

-Since 2004, we have held a four day training class as a part of our Summer Adventures program.
-In 2017, the program is being modified in order to allow more youth to participate in the program.
+Beginning in 2004, we held a four day training class as a part of our Summer Adventures program.
+In 2017, the program was modified in order to allow more youth to participate in the program as well as introduce a leadership aspect to the program.
 Continually, LHAs have come from as close as the Tri-city area and as far away as Lincoln, Omaha, Missouri and Indiana.
 Parents are very supportive of the program, and often end up volunteering themselves.
 The efforts of both the LHAs and their parents provide the museum with a great deal of assistance over the course of the year.
 There are many programs here that are richer for their participation.
 We quite frankly can’t thank them enough – they are a very special part of the Railroad Town & Stuhr family.

 What do Living History Apprentices do at Stuhr Museum?